-The Voter Participation Center (VPC), formerly known as Women’s Voices.
-Women Vote (WVWV) conducts programs that are designed to boost the registration, turnout, issue awareness and civic involvement of the Rising American Electorate (RAE).
-The RAE is made up of unmarried women (women who are single, widowed, divorced or separated), people of color and young people who combined comprise 53 percent of the voting eligible population – but were only 42 percent of 2010 voters and 47 percent of those voting in 2008.
+The Voter Participation Center conducts programs that are designed to boost the registration, turnout, issue awareness and civic involvement of the Rising American Electorate (RAE).
+The RAE is made up of unmarried women (women who are single, widowed, divorced or separated), people of color and young people who combined comprise 53.5% of the voting-eligible population.
+They are responsible for almost all of the U.S. population growth in recent years, but were only 48% of the electorate in 2012 and 45% in 2014.

 The VPC has a number of research-based, proven and cost-effective registration, turnout and advocacy programs all of which are measured for their impact and effect.
-The VPC understands and can prove what works, what doesn’t, and how much it costs Because of this strategic R&D approach, the VPC is unique in its ability to reach and mobilize the RAE through a variety of scalable programs that are not redundant but complementary to other outreach efforts.
+The VPC understands and can prove what works, what doesn’t, and how much it costs.
+Because of this strategic R&D approach, the VPC is unique in its ability to reach and mobilize the RAE through a variety of scalable programs that are complementary to other outreach efforts.

 The long-term goal of the VPC is to ensure that the RAE is no longer underrepresented in the electorate and that their voices are heard in numbers proportionate to their strength in the population.
 To do this, registering and voting must be made easier and the RAE’s information levels and civic engagement must be increased.
-The desired outcome is to create an infrastructure of engaged citizens who vote, speak out, and weigh in on issues that matter to them and elect representatives who represent their values.
+The desired outcome is to create an infrastructure of engaged citizens who vote, speak out, and elect representatives who represent their values.
 The work of the VPC does not end with Election Day, but is just beginning.